 You're moving a single item or doing a part-load

 Need a sofa collected from Facebook Marketplace?
 Moving a few boxes across London?
 A man and van is built for this.
 Most removal companies won't even quote for small jobs, or charge a minimum of £300+.
-Our furniture delivery service handles single-item collections across London from £60.
+Our furniture delivery service handles single-item collections across London.
+Be aware of the honest floor on this: our minimum booking is 2 hours, so a single-item collection with 1 man and van is £100 rather than a headline figure that ignores the minimum.
+That is still a fraction of what a removal company will quote for the same trip, and we would rather you knew the real number before you called.

 You've already packed everything yourself